GridPlus/client/README.md

 #### install.sh fails to fetch packages
 This is likely an issue with fetching go-ethereum.
 OSX and Ubuntu 16.04 should be fine, but we have run into issues with Ubuntu 14.04.
 If you have a problem on another OS, please let us know.

+### My client says "Waiting for registration..." forever
+It is waiting for you to claim it.
+You may do so on our web portal. *NOTE: This is not yet possible.
+Coming soon.*